matthewcrews/blog/content/blog/2022/03/performance-of-key-value-lookups-types/index.md

 | Dictionary             | 1_000_000 |   369.2 ns |   2.69 ns |   2.10 ns |   369.5 ns |
 | DictionaryGetRef       | 1_000_000 |   152.1 ns |   1.09 ns |   0.91 ns |   152.1 ns |

 We see that the `GetValueRefOrAddDefault` method approach is more than twice as fast.
-A word of warning before you go and rewrite how you use `Dictionary`.
-If you hold onto the reference to the value while performing other updates on the `Dictionary`, you could get into some messy situations where the `Dictionary` has moved items around due to deletions or inserts.
-I am doing no other work between getting the reference, calculating an update, and then updating the value.
+A word of warning before you go and rewrite how you use `Dictionary` though.
+The ref types in F# are managed pointers.
+This [article](https://tooslowexception.com/managed-pointers-in-net/) by [Konrad Kokosa](https://twitter.com/konradkokosa) gives you a glimpse into the implications of managed pointers.
+I strongly encourage you to read the article and check out his book [Professional .NET Memory Management](https://prodotnetmemory.com/) before you make extensive use of them.

 ## A Safer Approach